infamousjoeg/DNAmicAnalysis/CONTRIBUTING.md

 1. Create your own fork of the code _(Note to Kevin: This could change depending on how this is released to the wild.)_
 2. Do the changes in your fork
+3. Validate returned metrics during testing are correct.
+Review the [Metric Validation](#metric-validation) section for more details.
-3. If you like the change and think the project could use it:
+4. If you like the change and think the project could use it:
     * Be sure you have followed the code style for the project.
     * Note the DNAmic Analysis Pull Request template checklist.
     * Send a pull request indicating that you have completed all items in the PR checklist.
-4. Request a review of the pull request from Kevin Naglich, Sean May and James Creamer.

 #### Small Contributions